Multi-Robot Motions in Milliseconds: Vector-Accelerated Primitives for Sampling-Based Planning: Methodology

 ST-CBS~\cite{sim2025st} modifies the ST-RRT~\cite{grothe2022st} logic to work within the Conflict-Based Search (CBS) framework~\cite{ssfs-cbsfomap-15}.
 CBS builds a \textit{constraint tree} (CT) where nodes contain sets of constraints for each robot and paths which adhere to those constraints.
 The search evaluates the paths in a node for conflicts, and, if none are discovered, returns a valid solution.
 Upon discovering a conflict between robots $r_i,r_j$, a constraint is generated for each, and the CT branches, creating two new nodes, one with an additional constraint for $r_i$ and one with an additional constraint for $r_j$.

-ST-CBS utilizes a unidirectional ST-RRT (UST-RRT) method to generate the individual paths.
-We point the reader to the manuscript for the algorithmic details~\cite{sim2025st}, but the basic primitives function the same as those in ST-RRT with constraints forming obstacles in space-time which can be represented as instantaneous (or short-lived) dynamic obstacles.
+ST-CBS utilizes a unidirectional ST-RRT (UST-RRT) method to query individual paths.
+The basic primitives function the same as those in ST-RRT with constraints forming obstacles in space-time which can be represented as instantaneous (or short-lived) dynamic obstacles.
 Additionally, the new {\fc} primitive is employed to search for conflicts between paths when evaluating nodes in the CT.